supermemo-wiki/SuperMemoAssistant.Wiki/docs/qs-backup-setup.md

 For easier management of your files, and to save space for the frequent snapshots (more on these later), we recommend creating a partition dedicated to your SuperMemo collection.

-?> If you don't know how to create a partition in Windows, you can [follow this guide](https://www.tomshardware.com/news/how-to-make-partitions-windows-10,36643.html).
+?> If you do not know how to create a partition in Windows, you can [follow this guide](https://www.tomshardware.com/news/how-to-make-partitions-windows-10,36643.html).

 You should obtain a layout similar to this one (it is fine if you only have one disk, instead of two as in this example):
 ![SuperMemo partition](content/images/backup-setup/computer-management-disks.png)